Ichoran/teensy-stimulus/README.md

 To query the state machine that runs an individual channel, send the command `~A@` for channel `A` (likewise for the others).
 The board will respond with `~A`, followed by a number from `'0'` to `'3'` indicating its state (0 = not running, 1 = running but stimulus off, 2 = running and stimulus is on but not in a pulse, 3 = running and stimulus is on and in a pulse).
 This is then followed by a `;` and the number of the stimulus train (in three digits), counting up from 0.
 Analog stimuli will always report 1 or 3, not 2.

-The Teensy Stimulus board will make a best effort to obey all the parameters set for it, but as the code does not form a hard real-time operating system, it may fail to switch at precisely the times requested.
+Ticklish will make a best effort to obey all the parameters set for it, but as the code does not form a hard real-time operating system, it may fail to switch at precisely the times requested.
 To query an individual channel for error metrics, send the command `~A#` (for channel `A`).
 It will respond with 8 numbers (after a `~`):

 1. The number of stimuli that should have started (9 digits)
 2. The number of stimuli that were missed (6 digits)